BIP's Carly Waddell and Evan Bass Welcome Daughter

-Bachelor in Paradise's Carly Waddell and Evan Bass have welcomed their first child together, a daughter named Isabella Evelyn Bass/
+Bachelor in Paradise's Carly Waddell and Evan Bass have welcomed their first child together, a daughter named Isabella Evelyn Bass, they announced on social media.

+The couple took to Instagram Stories on Thursday evening to share little Isabella's birth story.
+Evan praised his wife, "You were a bass, baller, owned the whole experience, killed it!" as he held the newborn in his arms.

 This is Waddell's first child, however, Baby Bella joins big brothers Nathan, Liam and Ensley—Bass' three sons from a previous relationship.